Three Iraqis arrested in Switzerland, suspected of planning attack

 "No further details relating to this particular criminal investigation can be provided for operational reasons," the prosecutors' statement said.

-The three arrests were reported last month by Swiss newspaper Tages-Anzeiger, but the Swiss authorities said they were only confirming the story now so as not to jeopardise the ongoing enquiries.
+The three arrests were reported last month by Swiss newspaper Tages-Anzeiger, but the Swiss authorities said they were only confirming the story now so as not to jeopardize the ongoing enquiries.

-Earlier this month, the government banned any Islamic State activities in Switzerland and outlawed any form of support for the militant organisation, such as fundraising or recruitment.
+Earlier this month, the government banned any Islamic State activities in Switzerland and outlawed any form of support for the militant organization, such as fundraising or recruitment.

 The radical Sunni Muslim group has seized a swathe of territory stretching across Iraq and Syria in recent months, declaring an Islamic "caliphate" straddling the two nations.